horselord-joe-8053/ultra-fru-genai-analytics/README.md

 # 🙌 Summary

-FRU is both:

-1. A **real playground** for experimenting with Spark, Delta, OpenAI embeddings, pgvector, and Bedrock.
+FRU is a **real playground** for experimenting with Spark, Delta, OpenAI embeddings, pgvector, and Bedrock.
+It demonstrates production-ready GenAI architecture patterns with:
-2. A **storyboard** you can use in a **Senior AWS GenAI Architect** interview to demonstrate:

 - architectural judgment
 - cost awareness
 - governance thinking
 - practical GenAI patterns
-   - ability to ship a working prototype.
+- ability to ship a working prototype

-Use it, extend it, and mine it for examples when talking through RAG, embeddings, and hybrid AWS + LLM architectures.
+Use it, extend it, and explore RAG, embeddings, and hybrid AWS + LLM architectures.